MIDL-Conference/midl-website-2021/pages/awards.md

 ## Reviewers Awards

 Selection of reviewer awards were based on Area Chairs who scored the quality of reviews.
-The criterion to receive an outstanding reviewer award was to receive unanimously positive scores and at least 3 outstanding review scores.
-Receiving a honorable mention required at least 2 outstanding review scores.

 ### Outstanding reviewers
 * Christian F. Baumgartner